Nadyna/Chocolate_Sales_ML/README.md

 # Chocolate Sales Prediction with Machine Learning

-This project explores and models chocolate sales data using machine learning techniques.
-It includes a full data science workflow from data exploration and preprocessing to predictive modeling and evaluation.
+This project explores chocolate sales data and applies machine learning models to predict sales revenue (`amount`) based on features like product type, number of boxes shipped, salesperson, and country.

+---

 ## Dataset